learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

 ```python
 print('I want to print this sentence about running Python code')
 ```

+    I want to print this sentence about running Python code

 As you can see, running the code above printed text to the screen.
 As we'll cover in more depth later, `print` is an example of a "function".
 Functions are blocks of reusable code that execute a particular task.
 When functions are associated with a specific object they are called "methods."
 Don't worry about the details right now, you will learn more about functions and methods later.